D# Gypsy Minor scale

 The second and fourth columns include short notations for the chords in the first and third columns respectively.
 These are based on common ways to play the chord, but there are other alternatives.
 See more about this notation system on the FAQ page.

-The D sharp Gypsy Minor consist of seven notes.
+The D sharp Gypsy Minor consists of seven notes.
 These can be described as intervals, based on semi-notes or steps on the guitar fingerboard, written as 2 - 1 - 3 - 1 - 1 - 3 - 1 from the first note to the next octave.

 The D# Gypsy Minor is also referred to as the D# Hungarian Minor scale.
 It should not be confused with the D# Gypsy Major scale.